 At CDSP, students prepare for ordained ministry with a core program of study that addresses the needs and concerns of the world and the church from Episcopal Church perspectives.
-They supplement these perspectives with electives from across the ecumenical and interreligious range of the Graduate Theological Union (GTU).
 Students take most or all of the courses covering the six canonically required areas of study for ordination to the priesthood in the Episcopal Church at CDSP.
-They also take courses both at CDSP and across the GTU focusing on the core ministry leadership skills of contextual awareness, critical reflection, and public conversation.
+They also take course at CDSP focusing on the core ministry leadership skills of contextual awareness, critical reflection, and public conversation.

 Several international exchange programs are maintained by CDSP to provide an opportunity for further theological study.